 Abstract

 The proliferation of operational satellite data has facilitated downstream data products catered towards specific fisheries applications in near real-time.
 The Alaska Fisheries Science Center and Alaska Fisheries Information Network (AKFIN) have utilized such data accessibility to streamline use of satellite sea surface temperature (SST) data.
 We briefly describe three gridded satellite data sets and we present two data products that are updated automatically and regularly in a database backend: 1) satellite SST data linked to spatial management regions across Alaska and 2) spatially-explicit fishery-dependent data (e.g., observer, fish ticket, and vessel monitoring system [VMS] data) linked with satellite SST data.
 Full gridded data sets apportioned to management areas can be queried from the AKFIN database.
 Alternatively, aggregated data products (e.g., time series of SST for individual management regions or ecosystem areas) can be accessed via a custom AKFIN SST web service.
 We demonstrate several queries of the web service and illustrate how this product can yield seamless integration with downstream analyses.
-For fisheries-dependent data, SST data were linked to fish tickets, observer, and VMS in the Oracle backend from 2002 - present (millions of records), and new data are automatically matched each day.
+For fisheries-dependent sources, SST data were linked to fish tickets, observer, and VMS in the Oracle backend from 2002 - present (millions of records) and new data are automatically matched each day.
 We provide examples of how these processes facilitate efficient use of SST data, and describe opportunities for expansion of these services.

 Introduction